owengombas/murmur3-rust/README.md

 # 🌀 Murmurs: A Reliable Murmur3 Hash in Rust

-This crate provides a **reliable and production-ready implementation** of the [Murmur3 hash function](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp), based directly on the reference C++ implementation.
+This crate provides a **reliable and production-ready implementation** of the [Murmur3 hash function](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp), faithfully translated from the original C++ reference and usable in the same way.

-The core logic is in [`src/murmur3.rs`](src/murmur3.rs), and it's tested against the original via C bindings.
+The core logic resides in [`src/murmur3.rs`](src/murmur3.rs), and its correctness is verified against the latest version of the [official smhasher implementation](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp) through tests using C FFI bindings.

 ## 📦 Installation
 Add the following to your `Cargo.toml`: